3012 Yale Avenue

 Open Houses: Aug 25, 2019, Aug 27, 2019View Listing

 The revitalization of this small seaside community has made this microneighborhood a go-to destination for all who love being by the water.

-Marina del Rey boasts the world’s largest man-made small craft harbor with 19 marinas and capacity for 5,300 boats.
+Marina del Rey boasts the nation’s largest man-made small craft harbor with 19 marinas and capacity for 5,300 boats.
 This quiet enclave offers urban amenities with fantastic cuisine, shopping centers with designer clothing, fine dining and markets, as well as countless fitness centers and studios.

 Marina del Rey Community Highlights + Fun Facts

 Marina del Rey

 Marina del Rey, which translates to “harbor of the king” in Spanish, is the largest man-made marina in the United States.
 It spans 807 acres (half of those are underwater) and boasts over 4,600 small boat slips!

 When Marina del Rey was built, more than 900 acres of wetlands were destroyed.
 The Ballona Wetlands is the only wetlands that remain here in Los Angeles, which makes them all the more special.
 Today, weekend tours are offered for those that want to explore as well as volunteer restoration days if you want to lend a helping hand in preserving the wetlands.

 This darling seaport was inspired by a New England fishing village complete with cobblestone paths, colorful buildings, a lighthouse, gorgeous views of the marina, and charming restaurants and shops where you can rent water sports and activities.
 They often have free concerts most weekends to boot.